yaronn/GifW00t/README.md

 More in my twitter - [@YaronNaveh](http://twitter.com/#!/YaronNaveh)

+You may also like building [ascii dashboards](https://github.com/yaronn/blessed-contrib) in the terminal.

 What is GifW00t!?
 ---------------------
 GifW00t! is a pure-javascript web recorder.
 Just add one script tag to your page, and users will be able to record and replay their interaction with the site.
 Some of the possibilities: